 Deborah: Yes.
-Well, like, what are the dynamics that – that drive your spending?
+Like, what are the dynamics that – that drive your spending?
 When you buy that, what did that do for you?
 Why do you have a BMW…

 Deborah: …When you don’t…

 Deborah: …That’s 560 or 800 a month, and you are renting?
 Is that the best use of your money?
-What does that mean – what does that car mean to you?
+What does that car mean to you?
 See; I’ve been in that space.
 I had a car.
 I won’t call the name of it.
 Well, I just called the name of another car, but it wasn’t that one.